-The Iowa Walking College is an interactive and no cost, six-month program to explore ways to improve walkability around the state through online and face-to-face interaction.
+The Iowa Walking College is a six-month educational program, where fellows explore ways to improve walkability around the state through online and face-to-face interaction.

 - A passion for making their communities more walkable and livable, and a vision for what that would look like;